What Happens in a Rock Tumbler?

 Barrel Not Full Enough - Damaged Rocks

-If you run the rock tumbler with less than about 1/2 barrel of rock, the rocks will be violently tossed around.
-This can result in bruised and chipped stones.
-Also, the jerky motion will be hard on your tumbler's bearings, belt and motor.
+If you run the rock tumbler with less than about 1/2 barrel of rock, the rocks will be violently tossed around in the barrel.
+This can result in broken, bruised, or chipped stones.
+Also, the jerky motion will be hard on your tumbler's bearings, belt, and motor.
 And notice how much noise the tumbler is making.
 If you hear rocks crashing in the barrel, you know that you don't have enough rocks in there.

 Happy Tumbling!